rohitramu/kpm/README.md

 The pack command will then add your package to the local KPM repository, using the name and version specified in the [package definition](#packageyaml) file.

-It can then be executed as normal with the ["run" subcommand](#execute-a-template-package), and will be shown by the ["list" subcommand](#list-the-locally-available-template-packages):
+It will be shown by the ["list" subcommand](#list-the-locally-available-template-packages), and can be executed with the ["run" subcommand](#execute-a-template-package):

 ```cmd
 kpm ls